Design Artful Maps

 That's why a team of experienced cartographers, led by Esri's Ken Field, will teach Cartography., a free, six-week massive open online course (MOOC) that Esri will host beginning April, 18, 2018.
 With coaching from Field and other Esri cartographers, as well as practical, hands-on exercises using ArcGIS Pro, you will learn cartographic techniques that will make you a more savvy mapmaker, ready to go beyond the typical workflows and defaults.

 "Cartography as a discipline and a profession has much to offer," Field said.
 "Learning a little about how a cartographer thinks about mapmaking will help you make better maps."

 Professional cartographer Ken Field will lead the Cartography.
 MOOC.

 Cartography. will be Esri's fifth MOOC.
-The course will be held prior to the release of Field's new book, Cartography., to be published by Esri.
+The course will coincide with the release of Field's new book, Cartography., to be published by Esri.

 The Cartography.
-MOOC will be offered once in 2017 and twice in 2018.
+MOOC will be offered twice in 2018.
 Each weekly lesson will focus on the creation of one exemplary map that draws together key cartographic ideas.
-Lessons will consist of about two hours of content, including video discussions, audio interviews with notable cartographers, guided and self-guided exercises using ArcGIS Pro and ArcGIS Online, quizzes, interactions between students and instructors, and supplemental resources.
+Lessons will consist of about two hours of content, including video discussions, guided and self-guided exercises using ArcGIS Pro and ArcGIS Online, quizzes, interactions between students and instructors, and supplemental resources.
 Students who engage all course contents will receive a certificate of completion and a discount code to purchase Cartography. should they wish to learn more.

 More than 10,000 students worldwide are expected to register for the first Cartography.
-MOOC in the fall.
-To sign up, visit the Cartography page on Esri's MOOC Program website.
+MOOC in the spring.
+To sign up, visit the Cartography. page on Esri’s MOOC Program website.

 Field's new book is designed to help you sharpen your cartography skills.